 Download image

-With regard to onshore wind some important regulatory improvements were made between 2022 and 2024, such as the new Wind Energy Area Requirements Act (WindBG), the codification of the overriding interest of renewable energies in the EEG, the amendment to the Federal Nature Conservation Act (BNatSchG) and the major amendment to the Federal Immission Control Act (BImSchG).
-Nevertheless, further measures are still required in order to be able to achieve the expansion targets for onshore wind:
+With regard to onshore wind, several important regulatory improvements were made between 2022 and 2024, such as the new Wind Energy Area Requirements Act (WindBG), the establishment of the overriding public interest in renewable energy in the EEG, the amendment to the Federal Nature Conservation Act (BNatSchG), and the major amendment to the Federal Immission Control Act (BImSchG).

-Onshore wind energy
+Onshore wind

 Download image

-Offshore wind energy
+Offshore wind

 Download image